 There are ways to optimize your experience and increase your chances of seeing the Northern Lights, by regularly checking weather reports, using vedur.is' Northern Lights system which shows you where clouds are supposed to be minimal to none and even giving you a scale of 1-9 on the chances of the Northern Lights being visible.

-Sometimes it may require you being willing to sacrifice sleep.
+Sometimes it may require you to be willing to sacrifice sleep.
 I have seen people recommending you wake up every hour between 10 am and 4 am to check if there are clear skies.

 My recommendation would be to check the northern lights report on vedur.is drive to a location where there are reports of clear skies and try your luck!